twpayne/chezmoi/docs/REFERENCE.md

 `before_` or `after_` attribute are executed in ASCII order of their target names with respect to files, directories, and symlinks.

+Scripts will normally run with their working directory set to their equivalent location in the destination directory.
+For example, a script in `~/.local/share/chezmoi/dir/run_script` will be run with a working directory of `~/dir`.
+If the equivalent location in the destination directory either does not exist or is not a directory, then chezmoi will walk up the script's directory hierarchy and run the script in the first directory that exists and is a directory.

 ## Special files and directories

 All files and directories in the source state whose name begins with `.` are